 Enzootic bovine leukosis (EBL) is caused by bovine leukemia virus (BLV), in the genus retrovirus.
 Most infections are subclinical.
 Approximately one third of infected cattle older than three years of age develop persistent lymphocytosis.
 A smaller proportion of animals develop lymphosarcomas in various internal organs.
-EBL is classified as a list 2 disease in Norway and is notifiable to the World Organisation for Animal Health (WOAH).
+EBL is classified as a list 2 disease in Norway and is listed by the World Organisation for Animal Health (WOAH).
+EBL is a category C, D and E disease in the EU.

 The disease had never been reported in Norway until antibodies against BLV were detected in eight dairy herds in samples collected through the surveillance programme in 1995 (1).
 No new herds have tested positive since 1997 (2), except a single positive bulk milk sample in one herd in 2002, and one blood sample from one of the cows in that herd.
 After extensive follow up, it was concluded that the positive serological results were due to false positive reactions (3).
-Free status from EBL was granted Norway by the EFTA Surveillance Authority in 2007.
+Free status from EBL was granted Norway by the EFTA Surveillance Authority in 2007 as described in ESA Decision 032/21/COL.

-The Norwegian Food Safety Authority is responsible for implementing the surveillance programme for EBL.
+The Norwegian Food Safety Authority (NFSA) is responsible for implementing the surveillance programme for EBL.
 The Norwegian Veterinary Institute is in charge of planning the programme, collecting the bulk milk samples from the dairies, and performing the tests.
-Official inspectors from the Norwegian Food Safety Authority collected the blood samples from beef cattle at slaughterhouses.
+Official inspectors from the NFSA collected the blood samples from beef cattle at slaughterhouses.